 The Texas Wounded Warrior Foundation began in 2007 in Tyler shortly after retired PGA professional Dick Goetz met Ron Nash of Dallas, a retired Navy Lt.
 Commander, at a golf tournament in Dallas.

-Over the last five years, festivities have evolved into a four-day weekend involving 25-30 injured warriors annually and providing many opportunities for good food and R&R.
+Over the last seven years, festivities have evolved into a three-day weekend involving 25-30 Injured Warriors annually and providing many opportunities for good food and R&R.

 Several professional golfers, including Bruce Lietske, Bobby Nichols, Charles Coody and Rives McBee, have donated their time helping warriors on the day of the Pro-Am.